banacchini/banacchini/README.md

 # Welcome to My GitHub! 👋

-Hi, I'm **Dominik**, a passionate Computer Science student with a focus on software development and data science.
+Hi, I'm **Dominik**, a Computer Science student with a focus on software development and data science.
 I'm actively working on a variety of projects, ranging from group collaborations to individual endeavors.
 Here, you'll find a collection of my work, showcasing my skills and interests in programming, web development, game design, and data science.
+Aside programming I put my energy into music 🎸🎸🎸.

 ## Group Projects 🛠️